lukesmmr/grafana-loki-stack/README.md

    - Port 80 should only be temporarily opened for initial SSL setup

 2. **Authentication**
-   - Use strong passwords for Loki authentication
+   - Use strong passwords for Grafana
-   - Rotate credentials regularly
+   - Consider implementing additional security measures like network-level restrictions

 3. **TLS Encryption**
    - Grafana UI uses HTTPS with Let's Encrypt/ZeroSSL